moroshko/react-autosuggest/README.md

 Unfortunately, I don't have the time to maintain this project anymore.
 If you are interested to help, please reach out to me on Twitter [@moroshko](https://twitter.com/moroshko).

+## React-Autosuggest AI Bot

+[React-Autosuggest](https://codeparrot.ai/oracle?owner=moroshko&repo=react-autosuggest) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Demo

 Check out the [Homepage](http://react-autosuggest.js.org) and the [Codepen examples](http://codepen.io/collection/DkkYaQ).